 Many rubble mound breakwaters have been built in antiquity to improve sheltering for ships.
 A typical example is shown above (Kissamos in Crete, from Hariclia Hampsa’s PhD thesis in 2006).
-This particular structure has been luckily preserved as it survived 2000 years of wave attack … as it was raised several meters by tectonic movement.
+This particular structure has been preserved as it survived 2000 years of wave attack … as it was raised around 3 m by tectonic movement.
 However, most of the ancient breakwaters were destroyed by wave action and remains are found under water as “submerged breakwaters” (more on breakwater remains …).
 The process of destruction by waves was not all that clear and further analysis was undertaken by the author.

 The present analysis of long term stability concentrates on the worst possible wave conditions, considering that they will eventually occur in the long term.
 This means that we consider only cases with waves breaking between the toe and the crest of the submerged structure.
 Hence, the local wave climate must include waves large enough to break on the water depth in front of the submerged structure and breakwaters in very sheltered areas are not considered in this analysis.
 Similarly, breakwaters located in water depths larger than say 10 m are not likely to be subjected to breaking waves in the Mediterranean area and are therefore not considered here.
 In such cases, a “design wave” for the structure is required.

 A typical example of a submerged breakwater is at Klazomenae, at Liman Tepe (near Izmir, Turkey).
 The remains are 140 m long and 45 m wide in a water depth of around 4 m at its seaward roundhead.
 The crest of the structure is now at 1 to 1.5 m below present sea water level.
 Due to tectonics, the ancient sea bed was around 0.50 m higher, and the water level was about 0.50 m lower (according to N. Flemming, 1973).

 It must be noted that the location of this structure is rather sheltered from offshore waves and this may explain why this structure has survived so well in time.